Importing Trained Model from Caffe¶

 Mocha has a unified interface to import the HDF5 model we just exported.
 After constructing the network with the same architecture as translated from Caffe, you can import the HDF5 file by calling

 using HDF5 h5open("/path/to/cifar10.hdf5", "r") do h5 load_network(h5, net) end

 Actually, net does not need to be the exactly the same architecture.
 What it does is to try to find the parameters for each layer in the HDF5 archive.
 So if the Mocha architecture contains fewer layers, it should be fine.

-By default, if the parameters for a layer could not be found in the HDF5 archive, it will fail on error.
-But you could also change the behavior by passing false as the third argument, indicating do not panic if parameters are not found in the archive.
+By default, if the parameters for a layer can not be found in the HDF5 archive, it will fail with an error.
+But you can also change this behavior by passing false as the third argument, indicating not to panic if parameters are not found in the archive.
 In this case, Mocha will use the associated initializer to initialize the parameters not found in the archive.

 Mocha’s HDF5 Snapshot Format¶

-By using the same technique, you can import network parameters trained by any deep learning tools into Mocha, as long as you could export to HDF5 files.
-The HDF5 file that Mocha could import is very simple
+By using the same technique, you can import network parameters trained by other deep learning tools into Mocha, as long as you can export them to HDF5 files.
+The HDF5 file that Mocha tries to import is very simple

 Each parameter (e.g. the filter of a convolution layer) is stored as a 4D tensor dataset in the HDF5 file.